djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 Initially, [scaling laws](https://arxiv.org/abs/2001.08361) indicates that language model size was the main constraint, leading to a GPT-3 model with 175B parameters but only trained on 300B tokens.
 A [re-derivation](https://arxiv.org/abs/2203.15556) found that training duration could improve gains more than size; they found that compute-optimal training of GPT-3 should have consumed 3.7T tokens.

 However, scaling laws are almost always never religiously followed.
 Recently, labs have been "overtraining" models beyond the training durations suggested by scaling laws (e.g. Qwen 3 being trained on 36T tokens).
 Moreover, "compute-optimal" scaling laws don't account for larger models being more expensive after training due to inference.
-To that end, HF decided to train of 11T tokens on a 3B model.
+To that end, HuggingFace decided to train of 11T tokens on a 3B model.

 # data curation and pre/mid training